ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 User access for toolchains in Cloud Foundry orgs is managed differently than user access to toolchains in resource groups.
 For more information about managing user access to toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-cf-security).

 Toolchains that you create in your account might not be visible to other users by default.
-Access to toolchains in resource groups for users in your account is controlled by [{{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)](/docs/services/account?topic=account-iamoverview).
+Access to toolchains in resource groups for users in your account is controlled by [{{site.data.keyword.cloud_notm}} Identity and Access Management (IAM)](/docs/services/account?topic=account-iamoverview).
 You can assign access to [new users](#toolchains-access-new-users) and [existing users](#toolchains-access-existing-users) in your account.

 User access for {{site.data.keyword.contdelivery_short}} service instances is managed separately.
 For more information about managing user access to {{site.data.keyword.contdelivery_short}} service instances in resource groups, see [Managing user access to {{site.data.keyword.contdelivery_short}} with Identity and Access Management](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-cd-iam-security).
 {: tip}